houstonhilton74/Bulk-Batch-Image-Editor-Background-Remover-Cropper-Recolorer-AI-Filename-Renamer-Organizer-/README.md

 ##

 #AI File Renamer Usage#
--If enabled, this subprogram renames the filenames of the inputted image files based on the most similar matching image reported from either the Google Cloud Vision API or the Ebay API depending on user preference.
+-If enabled, this subprogram renames the filenames of the inputted image files based on the most similar matching image reported from either the (DEPRECIATED) Google Cloud Vision API or the Ebay API depending on user preference.
 The rename is also reflected in the future corresponding folders that will be generated as well for the image.
 This feature is useful for automated image identification for organizational purposes, but can have mixed results depending on learning machine models and image quality.
 At this time, the Ebay API tends to return more descriptive and relevant titles for the images, so it is the more recommend option.
 The Google Vision API may become depreciated in later releases.

 -Please note that the Google Vision API should have all Google Cloud dependencies installed on the system and appropriate configurations setup on both the local system-side and the online Google Cloud account-side.
 See setup for more details.